 Some GIST patients have enrolled in a clinical trial testing dasatinib in solid tumors.
 The trial, which is ongoing but no longer recruiting, is:

 Trial of Dasatinib in Advanced Sarcomas (SARC009)

-You can view a pdf slide set about SARC009 dasatinib results in 2009 at this link.
-This presentation indicated that 30% of the GIST patients in the trial had at least 6 months of progression-free survival at that time point (May 2009).
+The SARC009 dasatinib results presented in 2009 indicated that 30% of the GIST patients in the trial had at least 6 months of progression-free survival at that time point (May 2009).